mhtess/bdappl2018/chapters/3-simpleModels.md

 ~~~~

 The `Uniform` distribution (bounded between 0 and 1) represents our *a priori* state of knowledge about `propensityToHelp`.
-This is the first step towards learning about `propensityToHelp`; we must specify what we believe *a priori*.
+Specifying what we believe *a priori* is the first step towards determining what we should believe *a posteriori*, or after we observe the data.

 We can combine this prior distribution over the parameter with our generative process of the data, which we wrote down above.
 Composing these together will produce a prior distribution over observed data.
+Distributions over observed data are called **predictive distributions** and so this is the *prior predictive distribution*.
-This is called the *prior predictive distribution*, and the support of this distribution (i.e., the values over which this distribution is defined) are the possible outcomes of the experiment.
+The support of this distribution (i.e., the values over which this distribution is defined) are the possible outcomes of the experiment, whereas the **parameter distribution** above is defined over the values of the latent parameter.

 ~~~~
-var priorDistribution = Uniform({a:0, b:1});
+var PriorDistribution = Uniform({a:0, b:1});
 var numberOfKidsTested = 20;
 var samplePriorPredictive = function(){
-  var propensityToHelp = sample(priorDistribution)
+  var propensityToHelp = sample(PriorDistribution)
   var numberOfHelpfulResponses = binomial({
     p: propensityToHelp,
     n: numberOfKidsTested